openvinotoolkit/open_model_zoo/models/public/alexnet/alexnet.md

 The `alexnet` model is designed to perform image classification.
 Just like other common classification models, the `alexnet` model has been pretrained on the ImageNet image database.
 For details about this model, check out the [paper](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).

 The model input is a blob that consists of a single image of "1x3x227x227" in BGR order.
+The BGR mean values need to be subtracted as follows: [104, 117, 123] before passing the image blob into the network.

 The model output for `alexnet` is the usual object classifier output for the 1000 different classifications matching those in the ImageNet database.